Bolton Over 35 Veterans' Football League

 Membership:

-(a) All applications for League membership shall be subject to acceptance by the Committee acting as agent for the BSF Executive Committee.
+(a) All applications for League membership shall be subject to acceptance by the Committee.

 (b) A team shall be deemed to be a member of the League upon receipt of all required subscriptions, fees etc by the League Treasurer.